 RHS 350.
 Overview of Disabilities.
 3 Credits.

 This course provides an overview of physical and mental disabilities for rehabilitation professionals, including the medical, psychological, social, and vocational aspects of specific disabilities.
 Medical terminology, etiology, treatment, interventions, and prognosis of various disabilities will be presented.
-Prerequisite: RHS 250 or consent of instructor.
 F.